 Noise Monitoring Reports

-The Noise and Flight Track Monitoring System is linked to a series of permanent Noise Monitoring Terminals (NMTs) installed in the locality around the airport. daa publishes half yearly reports on the outputs of these NMTs, providing a summary of the
+The Noise and Flight Track Monitoring System is linked to a series of permanent Noise Monitoring Terminals (NMTs) installed in the locality around the airport. daa publishes quarterly and half yearly reports on the outputs of these NMTs, providing a summary of the

 aircraft noise measurements from the system.